Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Residential bills are sent out quarterly and due on the 20th of the month.
 Depending which billing cycle you are in, determines which months your bill is due.

-Yes, if you sign up for our online service through PSN you will be able to register for online billing.
+Yes, if you sign up for our online service through Payment Service Network (PSN), you will be able to register for online billing.

 Once in awhile mail disappears for some unknown reason.
 Don't panic, just call the Utility Billing Department and another bill will be mailed (or emailed, if preferred) out to you.